spierala/mini-rx-store/docs/docs/component-store.md

 export class CounterStore extends ComponentStore<CounterState> {
   constructor() {
     super(initialState, {
-      extensions: [
+      extensions: [ new LoggerExtension() ]
-        new LoggerExtension(),
-      ]
     });
   }
 }
 ```

 "Local" extensions are merged with the (global) extensions from `configureComponentStores`.
-Therefore, every `CounterStore` instance from the example will have the LoggerExtension (from the local extension setup) **and** the
+Therefore, every `CounterStore` instance will have the LoggerExtension (from the local extension setup) **and** the
 ImmutableStateExtension (from the `configureComponentStores` extensions).

-If an extension is defined globally and locally, then the local extension takes precedence.
+If an extension is defined globally and locally, then only the local extension is used.

 :::info
-It makes sense to add the ImmutableStateExtension to `configureComponentStores`.
+It makes sense to add the ImmutableStateExtension to `configureComponentStores` (["Global extensions setup"](#global-extensions-setup)).
 Like this, every Component Store can benefit from immutable state.

 The LoggerExtension can be added to individual Component Stores for debugging purposes (["Local extensions setup"](#local-extensions-setup)).

-Regarding the `undo` API: add the UndoExtension to the Component Stores which need the undo functionality (["Local extensions setup"](#local-extensions-setup)).
+Regarding the `undo` API: It is recommended to add the UndoExtension to the Component Stores which need the undo functionality (["Local extensions setup"](#local-extensions-setup)).
 :::info

 ## Memoized selectors